-information.10 According to DOJ's Inspector General, Glenn A. Fine, "two OIG audits of the INS's automation initiatives found lengthy delays in completing many automation programs, unnecessary cost increases, and a significant risk that finished projects would fail to meet the agency's needs."11
+regional offices due to an absence of communication between the various offices.
+The reports were also critical of INS's continued use of paper for tracking most of its data functions.
+Other reviews conducted by DOJ's Office of Inspector General (OIG) had questioned the reliability of INS's information systems and the accuracy of the information.11 According to DOJ's Inspector General, Glenn A. Fine, "two OIG audits of the INS's automation initiatives found lengthy delays in completing many automation programs, unnecessary cost increases, and a significant risk that finished projects would fail to meet the agency's needs."12

-Other issues surrounding the debate include reported lack of coordination and cooperation among the various divisions within INS, and emphasis placed on enforcement functions rather than service functions.
-With regard to separating the service and enforcement functions, proponents contend that under the current organizational structure, the two functions are blurred with no clear chain of command.
-Historically, INS enforcement functions have received more resources than INS service functions.12 INS's officials, as well as some members of Congress and some commentators, believe that if the two functions were separated, each function would receive equal attention and resources.
+Other issues surrounding the debate included reported lack of coordination and cooperation among the various divisions within the then-INS, and an emphasis placed on enforcement functions rather than service functions.
+With regard to separating the service and enforcement functions, proponents contended that under the then-organizational structure, the two functions were blurred with no clear chain of command.
+Historically, INS enforcement functions had received more resources than INS service functions.13 INS's officials, as well as some members of Congress and some commentators, believed that if the two functions were separated, each function would receive equal attention and resources.